I'm writing this series titled "Design Basics" to help with common questions.

 First, a quick primer on what a designer does -

 There's a good chance you've hired a designer in part for their technical skill.
 Usually something's come up that's made you decide to hire them.
-Whether it's a print company asking for a vector file, or not having the time to do it yourself.
+Whether it's a print company asking for a vector file, or not having the time or skill to do the digital drawing yourself.

 While knowledge of design software and professional processes are part of a designer's skill, our most important tools are line, shape, proportion and colour.
 Add a background in art history, knowing cultural references, skills in layout and marketing communications and you have a complete design professional.
 The last bit is the highest value part of what we bring to you.
-Yes we have technical skill (knowing the computer programs, producing quickly and efficiently...), but our skill in visual communications is the most important part.
-We know how to make your project look gorgeous and generate more sales for your business.
+Yes we have technical skill (knowing the computer programs, understanding how to measure & spec a project, manufacturing processes, materials science...), but our skill in visual communications is the most important part.
+We know how to make your project look gorgeous and generate more sales for you.

 Because design can sometimes be a misunderstood profession I'm going to use a second profession alongside design to help illustrate the idea of professional competency.
 For this post I'll use a lawyer in my example.
 The highest value part of what a lawyer brings you is their knowledge of the law and how it works.
 Yes, they fill out paperwork but usually we hire them for the above.